 TMJ (temporomandibular joint) pain is a common problem, and while some people recover without any medical intervention, others require assistance to feel better.
 What are some of the most common TMJ disorder symptoms?
 Our list will help you to identify when it is time to get help for your jaw pain.
 Then we will discuss some coping mechanisms you may want to try.

 This is the symptom that identifies a TMJ problem for most patients.
 The pain may radiate up toward the ears or down toward the neck.
-The pain may be constant, or it may come and go.
+It may be constant, or it may come and go.
 The pain may grow worse when you use your jaw, such as when chewing, singing, yawning, or other activities that require you to open your mouth completely.

 The jaw can move both side to side as well as opening and closing.
 This unique feature of the joint may be a part of what makes it such a common place for pain and other problems.
 When there is something wrong with the TMJ, you may find that your range of motion is limited.
 This is either because there is too much pain to move the joint or because it freezes in place, which may indicate that the jaw itself is misaligned.